dperique/secShark/README.md

 You must repeat this after every IPsec rekey because the keys are refreshed and the current keys will be invalid.

+NOTE: the script is very specific to certain RFC specifications for the encryption; you will have to modify it if you are using different settings.

 The output of 'ip xfrm state list' will be non-empty when an IPsec tunnel is already up.
 For example: